olasson/Term3-P1-CarND-Path-Planning-Project/Model Documentation.md

 ## Note to the reviewer:

-I made a one change to the original code provided which was splitting up helpers into a separate header and source file.
+I made a one change to the original code provided which was splitting up `helpers.h` into a separate header (`helpers.h`) and source file (`helpers.cpp`).
 This was done in order to work around an issue where the compiler complained of redefinitions of helper functions.

 ## Introduction